UTA-REST/PyBoltz/README.md

 * **PyBoltz.DiffusionXZ** - Diffusion in the XZ plane \[cm^2/s\].
 * **PyBoltz.ErrorDiffusionXZ** - Error for the Magboltz.DIFXZ value (+- Magboltz.DIFXZ * Magboltz.DXZER).
 * **PyBoltz.MeanCollisionTime** - Mean Collision Time.
+* **TOF Outputs** - Those outputs include townsend coeffiecents, diffusion and energy values.
+Those outputs are calculated from the time of flight simulation.
+Check the PyBoltz object documentation for more details.
+* **SST Outputs** - Those outputs include townsend coeffiecents, diffusion and energy values.
+Those outputs are calculated from the steady state simulation.
+Check the PyBoltz object documentation for more details.

 #### Compilation issues.
 This sections is written here to help troubleshoot compilation issues.
 The following are links to the two main issues: